Have you ever been late to class? I know I have, especially since I commute.

 Wake Up on Time

 - Learn how to time your sleep!
 Generally, sleep cycles are about 90 minutes long, and include stages of lighter and deeper sleep.
-Using a tool like sleepyti.me bedtime calculator can help you figure out the best time to hit the sheets to wake up refreshed, not groggy.
+Using a tool like sleepyti.me bedtime calculator (or the iPhone’s bedtime suggestion feature) can help you figure out the best time to hit the sheets to wake up refreshed, not groggy.
+This is my top tip for college commuting success!

 - If you’re a deep sleeper like me, it takes a lot to wake you up.
 If so, it’s extremely helpful to set multiple alarms.